Porophyllum punctatum: Description

-Distibution
+Distribution

 Porophyllum punctatum occurs in mainland Mexico's eastern and western coastal states and as far south through Central America as eastern Costa Rica.

 Habitat

 In Mexico Porophyllum punctatum occurs in disturbed areas where tropical deciduous and semi-deciduous forests develop at elevations below 500m (~1650 feet).

 In traditional medicine

 In the Mexican state of Yucatán, both infusions and decoctions of the leaves of Porophyllum punctatum are drunk for kidney problems.
 For the decoctions sometimes lemon leaves are added to the boiling water.
 In the state of Quintana Roo, one bathes in water from the decoction to cure the results of the evil eye, the mal de ojo.
 Other general uses in various places include stopping nosebleeds, against gonorrea, chronic ulcers, mange, ringworm, cold sweats in children, and "night sweats" not caused by heat.
 In Mexico the plant is used to kill lice.

 Taxonomy

 Within the huge family Asteraceae, the genus Porophyllum resides in the tribe Tageteae and the subtribe Pectidinae.

 One reason for the numerous synonyms of Porophyllum punctatum is its great variability, particularly the disposition of its leaf glands.
 However, plants grown in an experimental greenhouse from cypselae of a single head found that resulting plants bearing very few leaves produced glands just on leaf surfaces, while plants with many leaves developed glands on both leaf surfaces and along the margins.
 It was concluded that "These factors combined with a continuous geographic and ecological distribution dictate that these shrubs be considered members of one species."